The Civilian Labor Force, Unemployment Claims and the Business Cycle

 The chart, above, however, gives a rather distorted view of Initial Claims.
 Why?
 Because it's based on a raw, albeit seasonally adjusted number that doesn't take into account the substantial growth in the Civilian Labor Force since January 1967, as illustrated here:

-The Civilian Labor Force in the chart above has more than doubled from 76.5 Million in January 1967 to 159.9 Million today.
+The Civilian Labor Force in the chart above has more than doubled from 76.5 Million in January 1967 to 161.5 Million today.
 The curve of the line, which the regression helps us visually quantify, largely reflects the employment demographics of the baby boom generation, those born between 1946 and 1964.
 In 1967 they were starting to turn 21.
-The oldest are now eligible for full retirement benefits.
-Another factor is the curve is the rising participation of women in the labor force (see this commentary).
+The oldest are currently eligible for full retirement benefits.
+Another factor in the curve is the rising participation of women in the labor force (see this commentary).